• Skip to primary navigation

 Simple Push Button Circuit with Arduino

-Last updated on 26 November 2025 by Admin-Lavi Leave a Comment
+Last updated on 1 July 2026 by Admin-Lavi Leave a Comment

-This project show how to make very Simple Push Button Circuit with Arduino.
+This project show how to make very Simple Push Button Circuit with Arduino; as a push button act like an ON and OFF switch.

-All this happen with small Arduino code.
+Finally, all this happen with small Arduino code.

-Arduino Coding for 1 Push Button Switch:
+Arduino Code for 1 Push Button Switch:

 int buttonPin = 2;